k61n/openhkl/doc/sphinx/tutorial.rst

 out of 9851 peaks are valid.
 We can check the ``reason for rejection`` column in the table to see why they were rejected.
 In the first few frames and last few frames of the data set, the reason is usually because the peak extends outside the sample rotation range and is therefore incomplete.
-Also note how peak close to the rotation axis are often rejected, since they intersect the Ewald sphere on many images, and frequently extend outside the sample rotation range as a result.
+Also note how peaks close to the rotation axis are often rejected, since they intersect the Ewald sphere on many images, and frequently extend outside the sample rotation range as a result.
 In any case, we have a good number of peaks, which we can use to both